 "I'll do it in the morning.
 I don't want to keep you up," Shego said.
 After all, her girl had class tomorrow and needed her rest.

 Kyoko Yoshiko was a Japanese student attending Go University on scholarship.
 She spoke great English and adapted well to the United States, yet still had the funny quirk of introducing herself as Yoshiko Kyoko, which she had done when she first met Shego.
 Kyoko had been lost on campus while Shego was just there, realizing what would never be, which was that she would never attend the famous school.
-She had been accepted when she applied, but she could not afford it and she did not have time for classes anyway because of Team Go, both things she blamed on Hego since he had squandered their parents life insurance money on the Go Tower and it was his stupid idea to use their powers to be superheroes in the first place.
+She had been accepted when she applied, but she could not afford it and she did not have time for classes anyway because of Team Go.
+Both of those things she blamed on Hego since he had squandered their parents' life insurance money on the Go Tower and it was his stupid idea to use their powers to be superheroes in the first place.
 She had protested that idea, but she had been out-voted and she had decided to stick things out with her brothers since they were all she had left.

 Shego had helped Kyoko find her way around Go University those first few days.
 It had amazed Kyoko when she found out that Shego was not a student at the school, but she was grateful for the help nonetheless.
-They got to know each other those first few days and found that they liked being around each other.
+They got to know each other those first few days and found they liked being around each other.
 Kyoko liked knowing someone in her new city so soon and Shego was just glad for company that was not her brothers, as that had not occurred since she graduated high school.
-But, they grew to like each other beyond that and ended up dating rather quickly; Shego mostly paid for things through an allowance that Hego gave her and their brothers because Kyoko did not have much money to waste.
+But, they grew to like each other beyond that and ended up dating rather quickly.
+Shego mostly paid for things through an allowance that Hego gave her and their brothers because Kyoko did not have much money to waste.

 They also sort of understood each other in a different way that other people could not relate to.
 They had both lost their parents.
 Kyoko had lost her parents at a younger age than Shego, but they still understood each other.
 Kyoko had lived with her grandparents after she lost her parents while Shego had been under the care of her big brother since he had legally been an adult when their parents died.
 It had not been much fun for either of them, but now they had each other and they felt like things were going to get better.

 Shego, of course, offered up all sorts of emotional support when Kyoko talked about how she lost her parents, which was through murder of all things.
-Kyoko had expressed a lot of pride in Shego for being a hero since she had lost her parents to homicide, wishing that there was a hero around to save them at the time.
-Things like that had made Shego all right with being a hero and now she hoped that since she had quit the team, it did not mean that Kyoko would look at her differently.
+Kyoko had expressed a lot of pride in Shego for being a hero since she had lost her parents to homicide, wishing there was a hero around to save them at the time.
+Things like that had made Shego all right with being a hero and now she hoped since she had quit the team, it did not mean Kyoko would look at her differently.

 "I don't want to be with them if they can't accept that I'm with you.
 I can't just be who they want me to be for the sake of keeping us altogether.
 That's not fair to me," Shego argued.